finbourne/luminesce-sdk-extensions-java/README.md

 ![LUSID_by_Finbourne](https://content.finbourne.com/LUSID_repo.png)

-# LUSID<sup>®</sup> CHANGEME-APPLICATION-CAMEL Java SDK Extensions
+# LUSID<sup>®</sup> Luminesce Java SDK Extensions

-These are the Java SDK Extensions to accompany the [Java SDK (Preview) for the CHANGEME-APPLICATION-CAMEL application](https://github.com/finbourne/CHANGEME-APPLICATION-LOWER-sdk-java-preview).
+These are the Java SDK Extensions to accompany the [Java SDK (Preview) for the Luminesce application](https://github.com/finbourne/luminesce-sdk-java-preview).

 This extensions package provides the user with additional extensions to make it easy to configure and use the API endpoints.

-The CHANGEME-APPLICATION-CAMEL application is part of the [LUSID by FINBOURNE](https://www.finbourne.com/lusid-technology) platform.
+The Luminesce application is part of the [LUSID by FINBOURNE](https://www.finbourne.com/lusid-technology) platform.
 To use it you'll need a LUSID account.
 [Sign up for free at lusid.com](https://www.lusid.com/app/signup).

 For more details on other applications in the LUSID platform, see [Understanding all the applications in the LUSID platform](https://support.lusid.com/knowledgebase/article/KA-01787/en-us).